-- Guided Tours: Sign up for a tour of the university, offered one or two days a week at 1 p.m. starting at Low Memorial Library.
-Register online or at the Visitors Center (Low Library, room 213, Monday through Friday from 9 a.m. to 5 p.m., except major holidays).
+- Guided Tours: Register online or at the Visitors Center (Low Library, room 213, Monday through Friday from 9 a.m. to 5 p.m., except major holidays).
 This tour is not specific to any academic program and does not include admissions information.

-- Self-Guided Tours: Take a walking tour of the Law School or Columbia University.
+- Self-Guided Tours: Take a walking tour of Columbia University.
 No registration is required, however, a current Columbia ID is needed to enter all residence halls and libraries except Low Memorial Library.
-Most academic buildings are open to the public during normal business hours, and you are welcome to explore the outdoor space on campus.
+Some academic buildings are open to the public during normal business hours, and you are welcome to explore the outdoor space on campus.
 To visit the law library, contact the office of the program to which you would like to apply.

 The Law School is easily accessible via public transportation and car.
 For those visiting from out of town, New York City’s airports and train stations all offer connections to the subway and bus lines servicing Columbia’s campus.
 Learn more:

 Train service to Manhattan arrives at either Grand Central Station or Penn Station.
 Bus service to Manhattan arrives at the Port Authority Bus Terminal.
 Once you are in Manhattan, take public transportation or a taxi to campus.

 Five bus lines (M4, M5, M11, M60, and M104) and one subway line (the No. 1 local) serve the Columbia neighborhood.
 The Columbia stop for the buses and the subway is 116th Street.
 The M60 bus is a direct link between campus and LaGuardia Airport.

 Maps of bus and subway routes are available from the Metropolitan Transportation Authority.

 Find driving directions from points outside the city.